Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space

-which concludes the proof. \end{proof} By interpolation the previous weighted $\Ld^2$ maximal parabolic estimates allow us to obtain improved $\Ld^p$ estimates of the weighted source term $S(u,f)$ for $p>3$.
-We refer to \cite{HK} where the proof of the two following results can be found in the whole space case and apply \textit{mutadis mutandis} to the half-space case thanks to Theorem \ref{cond:decay}, Corollary \ref{OKdecay:BrinkPoint} and the estimate \eqref{maxregL2L2}. \begin{corollaire} Let $p>3$.
+which concludes the proof. \end{proof} By interpolation, the previous weighted $\Ld^2$ maximal parabolic estimates allow us to obtain improved $\Ld^p$ estimates of the weighted source term $S(u,f)$ defined in \eqref{def:S(u,f)}, for $p>3$ (close enough to $3$).
+We refer to \cite{HK} where the proof of the two following results can be found in the whole space case and apply \textit{mutatis mutandis} to the half-space case thanks to Theorem \ref{cond:decay}, Corollary \ref{OKdecay:BrinkPoint} and the estimate \eqref{maxregL2L2}. \begin{coro} Let $p>3$.
 For all $\gamma \in (0, \frac{17}{8}-\frac{7}{4p})$, we have